cognitedata/toolkit/README.md

 #### 2.3 Create your own custom modules

 Following the same pattern as above, custom modules can be added to `<my_project_dir>/local_modules/`.
 If you add these modules to your local.yaml, they will get included in the build.
+See advanced usage of templates in the [Developer Toolkit Advanced usage of templates](https://developer.cognite.com/sdks/toolkit/advanced).